OAGi/Score/docs/user_guide/index.rst

 To find and retrieve a BIE:

-1. On the top menu of the page, click “BIE”.
+1. On the top menu of the page, click "BIE".

-2. Choose “View/Edit BIE” from the drop-down list.
+2. Choose "View/Edit BIE" from the drop-down list.

 3. Search for the BIE you want to edit via any of these options: